Application and quantum properties of superpositions of oppositely squeezed states: Approximate scheme for generating without strong Kerr nonlinearity

 Next, projecting that state onto $|0\rangle_{b}$ by observing no photons, we obtain the following state probabilistically:

 Hence, adjusting the value of $T$ appropriately, we can obtain $|r\rangle-|-r\rangle$ approximately.

-Now, we can evaluate the probability $P$ and fidelity $F$ introduced in Sec.~\ref{section-approximate-generation} with the experimental setup shown in Fig.~\ref{figure01}.
-We assume that the photon counters work perfectly, that is, their efficiency is unity.
+Now, we can evaluate the probability $P$ and fidelity $F$ introduced in Sec.~\ref{section-approximate-generation} with the experimental setup shown in Fig.~\ref{figure07}.
+We assume that the photon counters work with the efficiency $\eta$, that is, the POVM of the counters is given by $\{\hat{E},\hat{\bm{I}}-\hat{E}\}$ with Eq.~(\ref{POVM-imperfect-detector-1}).
 We can numerically compute the probability that all of the four photon counters make click detection by calculating